jxm-analytics/metrolinx-asset-strategy-case/README.md

 ## Project Objective

-To support portfolio-level decision-making at Metrolinx by building a Power BI dashboard that scores properties based on:
+To help asset managers at Metrolinx make better investment decisions by classifying 26 properties across four asset types (Industrial, Residential, Office, and Retail) using:

 - Return on Investment (ROI)
 - Capital Expenditure (CapEx)
 - Tenant Satisfaction

-The objective was to classify each asset into one of three categories:
+The dashboard is designed to simulate a real estate portfolio review tool that flags properties as:
 - Acquire More
 - Hold / Monitor
 - Consider Selling